 The northeastern part of the Sinai Peninsula and the Negev Desert pass over the Arawa Depression rift valley, the Dead Sea and the Jordan Rift Valley to the Jordanian Desert.
 Ecological research has been very intensive in this area for several decades.
 The Negev Desert is therefore one of the best researched deserts (cf. Walter & Breckle 1991, Breckle et al. 2008).

 As small as the Negev Desert is in terms of area, as great is its importance in floristic terms as a transitional area between different floral regions.
 Within a short distance, the Mediterranean vegetation from the north, the Iranian-Turanian vegetation from the northeast, the Saharan vegetation from the west and southwest, and the Arabian desert vegetation from the east meet here.
 In addition, there are even Sudanic enclaves, especially in the low-lying rift valley, for example with Salvadora persica, Cordia gharaf, Maerua crassifolia.
-Cyperus papyrus still occurs in the Huleh swamps on the upper Jordan River, where at the same time Nymphaea alba (as a Holarctic plant) reaches its southernmost point.
+Cyperus papyrus still occurs in the Huleh swamps on the upper Jordan River, where at the same time Nymphaea alba (as a Holarctic plant) reaches here its southernmost point.

 7.3 Arabian Peninsula